 With the newest update of my bedroom, the chair just didn’t go anymore.
 I didn’t want to give it up and I didn’t want to make another slipcover for it.
 It is too detailed with a curved back and loose T-style cushion.
 I tried a white throw-style slipcover over it, but it was way too big.
 That is when I knew paint was going to be the answer.
 Paint as we all know is the fastest and most affordable way to make a change in any room and painting upholstery is no different.
 I decided to go for it since I had nothing to lose.

 I am so glad I did.
 It came out better than I imagined.

-It is a little stiff, but feels exactly like I am sitting on a leather chair now.
+When you paint upholstery, it is a little stiff at first.
+It feels exactly like I am sitting on a leather chair.
 The fabric feels a little cold when you first sit down, but is comfy to sit on and not crinkly at all.
-The reason it feels this way is because I added Fabric/Textile Medium to the paint.
+The reason it feels softer is because I added Fabric/Textile Medium to the paint.
 This softens the paint and allows it to penetrate the fabric and not just sit on top of it.